fumikito/Literally-WordPress/readme.txt

 Tags: payment, paypal
 Requires at least: 3.1
 Tested up to: 3.2
-Stable tag: 0.8.2
+Stable tag: 0.8.6

-This plugin enables
+This plugin make your WordPress post payable.
+Registered users can buy your post via PayPal.
+You can provide several ways to reward their buying.
+Add rights to download private file, to accesss private post and so on.

 == Description ==